Taking Booth Classes Frequently Asked Questions

 No. Non-Booth students are not permitted to reserve study rooms for individual study.
 You may use a study room if the room has been reserved by a Booth student and a Booth student is present during its use.

 No. Booth facilities are available to non-Booth students only during regular business hours.

-The deadline is Friday, Week 1.
+The deadline is Friday, Week 2.
+Some instructors may require a mandatory first class session for which the Friday, Week 1 deadline will remain.
 There are no exceptions, even with faculty consent.